QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 This software follows this hierarchy: Zen macro -> measurePowers.pyw -> TLPM.py -> TLPM_64.dll

+Download all files and configurations and put them into a folder of your choice, e.g.

+	C:\Users\desiredUser\QUAREP

 The "Zen macro" runs under Zen Black.
-If you have Microsoft Office installed on your computer, copy the VBA file called "Power-Measurement.lvb" into:
+If you have Microsoft Office installed on your computer, copy the VBA file called "Power-Measurement.lvb" from the "Zen macro" folder into:

 	C:\Users\desiredUser\Documents\Carl Zeiss\ZEN\Documents\Macros